timriffe/TwoSex/README.md

 that will dominate your computer resources.

-thesisMain.tex is the mother tex document, pulling in chunks from /latex/ The structure of \thesisMain.tex is what gives the dissertion its part/chapter/section structure If you want to find how functions were implemented, the best way (for now) is to either 1) intuit via script names, or 2) to find a figure in the dissertation that used this code, then find the .tex file that makes that section.
+thesisMain.tex is the mother tex document, pulling in chunks from /latex/ The structure of \thesisMain.tex is what gives the dissertation its part/chapter/section structure If you want to find how functions were implemented, the best way (for now) is to either 1) intuit via script names, or 2) to find a figure in the dissertation that used this code, then find the .tex file that makes that section.
 In the latex chunk where the figure is included you'll (usually) see the name of the script